ironmansoftware/universal-landing-page/README.md

 ## Usage

-Change the Base URL of the Landing Page dashboard to `/` set it as the default route.
+Change the Base URL of the Landing Page dashboard to `/` to set it as the default route.